 Nine ingredients, a couple of bowls and utensils, and one muffin pan are all you need.

-The next time you’ve got some lonely bananas browning on the counter, put them to good use.
-Give these Banana Walnut Cinnamon Swirl Muffins a try, and let me know what you think!
+The next time you’ve got some spotty bananas hanging out on the kitchen counter, put them to good use.
+Give these Banana Nut Cinnamon Swirl Muffins a try, and let me know what you think!

 For the muffins:

 - 1 2/3 cups mashed ripe banana (from about 3 large very ripe bananas)

 - 2/3 cup unsweetened milk, such as almond, oat or soy

 - 2 cups oat flour (if making your own in high speed blender, start with approx 2 1/4 cups oats)

 - 1 tsp ground cinnamon